msavdert/patroni-the-hard-way/docs/03-compute-resources.md

 ### Generate and Distribute SSH Keys

-In this section you will generate and distribute an SSH keypair to the `node-0`, `node-1`, and `node-2` machines, which will be used to run commands on those machines throughout this tutorial.
+In this section you will generate and distribute an SSH keypair to the `haproxy`, `node-0`, `node-1`, and `node-2` machines, which will be used to run commands on those machines throughout this tutorial.
 Run the following commands from the `jumpbox` machine.

 Generate a new SSH key: